 Chances are that you are still continuing with your old refrigerator that you bought years ago.
 Refrigerator units in the past consumed much more electricity as compared to the contemporary ones available these days.
 So the first thing would be to buy a new refrigerator if you can afford one as the electricity savings in the coming two years can compensate for the cost you may have incurred for the new unit.

 There are many ways and best practices which can be adopted in terms of refrigerator use which can cut the electricity bill to a substantial degree.

 Always make sure that there are no gaps when the door closes and the magnets of the door stick to each other as they should.
 The rubber of the doors should always be checked as it may crack due to aging or any other factor and can be one of the main reasons why your refrigerator is not producing the desired cooling.

-Apart from the points mentioned above some good meal refrigeration storage habbits can also go a long way in cutting down the electrical bills of your refrigerator.
-One of these crucial points would be to cool the food to room temperature before putting inside the refrigerator.
-Too hot food if placed inside the refrigerator will not only spoil the food but will also damage the crucial parts of your refrigerator.
+Apart from the points mentioned above, some good meal refrigeration storage habits can also go a long way in cutting down the electrical bills of your refrigerator.
+One of these crucial points would be to cool the food to room temperature before putting it inside the fridge.
+If food which is too hot is placed inside the refrigerator, not only will it spoil the food, but may also damage the crucial parts of your refrigerator.

 Opening the refrigerator door too often can also result in cool air escaping which simultaneously results in extra pressure on the compressor to compensate for the lost cooling.

 The above mentioned ways and practices can go a long way not only to increase the lifespan of your fridge but also in cutting down the electricity bills significantly.